transdigiware/blockchain/howto/ibp-chaincode-smart-contract.md

 ```
 {: codeblock}

-'Proxy' chaincode - needs to install a 'proxy' chaincode to indicate where the chaincode is running.
+- 'Proxy' chaincode - it needs to install a 'proxy' chaincode to indicate where the chaincode is running.
 The 'code' is a JSON file - `connection.json`.
-Following are the two steps to create this file and packaging it up as an 'external chaincode'.
+Following are the two steps to create this file and packaging it as an 'external chaincode'.

 ```yaml
     - copy: